rmullin7286/TFREC-IR-3G/README.md

 # TFREC-IR-3G
+NOTE: THIS IS THE PISENSOR PORTION OF THE PROJECT
 New version of the TFREC project, uses 3G to upload directly to Dropbox

 This repo will have two Forks: one for the PiSensor and one for the PiHub.